Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 If for any reason Barack Obama is not the Democrat nominee, black voters will have a perfect opportunity to rush the vote in November and will be credited with the McCain victory.

-It should be noted that black Republicans, such as this a radio guy here mentioned, have advocated this sort of swing strategy for years, but now that the effectiveness was proven in Texas and Ohio, let's plan to rush the vote whenever it's in our best interest.
+It should be noted that black Republicans, such as this radio guy here mentioned, have advocated this sort of swing strategy for years, but now that the effectiveness was proven in Texas and Ohio, let's plan to rush the vote whenever it's in our best interest.

-Cross over and elect a Republican president and show the Republicans how effective and important a black vote could be if they'd court it, and also show the Democrats we are not going to be taken for granted anymore.
+This is a black website, and says the author here is suggesting, as name my Texas and Ohio strategy is rush the vote, and it succeeded, and blacks can use this too, cross over and elect a Republican president and show the Republicans how effective and important a black vote could be if they'd court it, and also show the Democrats we are not going to be taken for granted anymore.

 I love this too.

-Kurt in the Bay Area out California.
+Back to the phones, Kurt in the Bay Area out, California.

 Hi, nice to have you on the program, sir.